IshrakAdit/sse/README.md

 ### Backend Server

-Wait 2–3 minutes for the Spring Boot server to initialize.
+After the build, wait 4-5 minutes for the Spring Boot server to initialize.
 Then, you can test the connection using:

 ```bash